 May 29, 2013

-One of the most important things that every professional cosmetologist must make is to learn how to make a cosmetology portfolio.
-As a showcase of your skills, talents and capabilities, your portfolio is equal parts a marketing tool, an advertisement and a resume.
+One of the most important things that every professional cosmetologist must learn is how to make a cosmetology portfolio.
+A good portfolio will showcase your skills, talents, and capabilities.
+It can also be a great marketing tool and should compliment your resume.
 As such, it would be a big mistake to take your portfolio lightly.
 Without it, it would be very difficult for you to prove your abilities as a cosmetologist or show evidence of your skills to prospective clients and employers.

 How To Make A Cosmetology Portfolio From the Ground Up